-At the outset, I have to say that it is difficult to pinpoint top 10 essential oils to keep at home in general.
 You may find that just a couple of essential oils from this list are relevant to your lifestyle and the others aren’t.
+That’s okay!

 I’ve had several friends and readers ask me about the top essential oils to keep at home.
 In answer to this question, I put together this list.